-The woman proceeded to tell Marian that during the night Helen had just sat up in bed in the hospital room and started crawling around.
-She was pointing and reaching out into thin air, her face aglow with a radiant smile.
+The woman proceeded to tell Marian that during the night in the hospital room, Helen suddenly sat up in bed, and started crawling around.
+She was pointing and reaching out into thin air.

 “Aren’t these beautiful?” she kept asking.

-Lucy Clair said that moments after Helen handed her the invisible bouquet, she lay down on the bed, and died.
+A moment later, Helen handed Lucy Clair the invisible bouquet, and with a radiant smile, lay down on her bed, and died.

 * * *

-Dolly Rock was a native of Marshallville, She resided in the first house on the road heading toward Tom Town directly in back of Miss Ethyl’s.
+Dolly Rock was a native of Marshallville.
+She resided in the first house on the road heading toward Tom Town directly in back of Miss Ethyl’s house across the street.
 She’d once worked for Tom’s grandmother, Inez, and for neighbor, Omie Crowe, and Marian knew her well.

-It was Christmas break one year when Dolly’s grandchildren had come home for a visit that Marian awoke one night to see an inverted orange ‘half-moon’ on her wall glowing brightly above a ‘horizon line.’
-When the vision returned the second night, Marian roused “Mac,” Sr. The commotion woke Tom who was asleep in the next room.
+It was Christmas break one year when Dolly’s grandchildren had come for a visit that Marian awoke one night to see an inverted orange ‘half-moon’ glowing brightly above a ‘horizon line’ on her wall.
+When the vision returned the second night, Marian roused Mac.
+Their spirited conversation was enough to wake Tom from sleep in the middle bedroom.
 Marian also said she heard children screaming.

-Sure enough, a few minutes later, Mac opened the front door to frightened screams.
-“Dolly’s house is on fire!
-Her house is on fire!”
-The noise woke Marian, and the other family members, as well as the rest of the neighborhood.
-The fire, which an investigation later proved was electrical, burned the house to the ground.
+Sure enough, a few minutes later, Mac opened the front door to wails of fright.
+“Dolly’s house is on fire!”
+By now, Marian was awake, as were the other family members, and the rest of the tiny neighborhood.
 Thankfully, no one was hurt.
+But the fire, which an investigation later proved had been electrical, burned the wooden structure to the ground.

-When Dolly’s grandchildren reported that “Miss Marian’s” household had anticipated their arrival, rumors spread quickly that Marian had foreseen the tragedy.
-Numerous versions of the story circulated around Marshallville that winter.
-Some marveled at how such things were possible, while others scoffed, but one thing was certain.
-The fiery glow on his mother’s wall was burned into Tom’s psyche forever.
+When Dolly’s grandchildren reported that not only had “Miss Marian’s” household anticipated their arrival, but that Marian had foreseen the tragedy, rumors spread quickly.
+Several versions of the story circulated town that winter, and some marveled at how such a prediction had come to pass while others scoffed, but one thing was certain.
+The fiery glow described by his mother of the mind’s eye vision on her bedroom wall was forever burned into Tom’s psyche, … as were all things Marian.